 Bodyism222-224 Westbourne Grove, Notting Hill | +44.20.3327.4640

 The positive affirmations emblazoned on the windows catch your eye first.
 Then the fluttering pieces of paper taped to the doorframe with words like “gratitude,” “love,” and “forgiveness” (pull off what you need—the equivalent of a wellness fortune cookie, without the cookie) lure you in.
-Through the Aussie-style café down the stairs is Bodyism, a wellness-mecca-meets-private-members’-club.
+Through the Aussie-style café (an amazing spot for a turmeric latte or to plow through emails), down the stairs is Bodyism, a wellness-mecca-meets-private-members’-club.
 Unlike other private gyms, there isn’t a treadmill in sight; instead, Bodyism is focused on personal training and classes, teaching clients to be kind to themselves with a more low-impact routine than the often punishing cardio regimes found elsewhere.
-The ballet, yoga, Pilates, and boxing are taught—for the most part—by former athletes, and the training sessions are something you’ll actually look forward to.
-Everyone here remembers your name, and oftentimes you’ll notice a personal message of encouragement on your post-workout shake as you leave.
+The ballet, yoga, Pilates, and boxing are taught—for the most part—by former athletes and everyone here remembers your name.

 Daylesford208-212 Westbourne Grove, Notting Hill | +44.20.7313.8050

-With four London locations in addition to their Gloucestershire farm, Daylesford Organic's farmshops—they're also home to small cafés—are an amazing place to get a very literal taste of the English countryside.
+With four London locations in addition to their Gloucestershire farm, Daylesford Organic's farmshops—they're also home to small cafés perfect to work or read from—are an amazing place to get a very literal taste of the English countryside.
 You can pop in to buy the local, organic, and humanely raised groceries, or stick around to try their straightforward (but stellar) menu.
 Their Gloucestershire farm, home to the largest and most elaborate of their farmshops, is well worth the trip if you have the time (you can also spend the night).
 There are also locations in Marylebone and Pimlico.

 Farm Girl Café59a Portobello Rd., Notting Hill | +44.20.7536.2108